 The inbound baggage make-up area is located on the north side of the terminal on the secure side of the wall from baggage claim.
-The make-up area is located outside and consists of a staging lane for carts to stage parallel to one of the three carousels.
+The make-up area located outside consists of a staging lane for carts to stage parallel to one of the three carousels.

-The baggage claim area consists of three "U" shaped, flat-plated carousels.
-Baggage carousel #1 has a linear frontage of 206-feet, baggage carousel #2 has a linear frontage of 242-feet, while baggage carousel #3 has a linear frontage of 218-feet.
-South of the baggage claim are four baggage service counters which are shared amongst the airlines.
+The baggage claim area consists of three U-shaped, flat-plated carousels.
+Baggage carousel #1 has a linear frontage of 206 feet, baggage carousel #2 has a linear frontage of 242 feet, and baggage carousel #3 has a linear frontage of 218 feet.
+South of the baggage claim are four baggage service counters, which are shared among the airlines.